satipclientapp/sdk/README.md

 This app is a fully functionnining SAT>IP Client application for tvOS and iOS.

-It demonstrates the use of VLCKit for tvOS (dubbed TVVLCKit) and iOS (dubbed MobileVLCKit) to discover SAT>IP servers, feed a custom channel list from a m3u file and finally play a channel of your choice.
+It demonstrates the use of VLCKit for tvOS (dubbed TVVLCKit) and iOS (dubbed MobileVLCKit) to discover SAT>IP servers, feed a custom channel list from a m3u file and finally play a TV channel of your choice.
 Additionally, it gives an introduction to video output view manipulation with VLCKit.

 Requirements: